‘Mexico’s Hottest Weather Girl’ Yanet Garcia Sizzles In Insanely Short Shorts & Black Bra

 Once again, Yanet Garcia is showing why she has so many followers on social media.

-As those who follow the brunette beauty on Instagram know, Yanet is wildly popular on the platform and has over 11.2 million followers — a number that seems to grow by the day.
-The stunner has been named “The World’s Hottest Weather Girl” and each and every post that she shares with fans garners plenty of attention.
+As those who follow the brunette beauty on Instagram know, Garcia is wildly popular on the platform and has over 11.2 million followers — a number that seems to grow by the day.
+The stunner has been named “The World’s Hottest Weather Girl.”
+Each and every post that she shares with fans garners plenty of attention.
 In one of her most recent photos, Garcia sizzles in a two-piece set.

 In the hot new photo, Garcia poses on the set of her show with a big smile on her face.
-Yanet sits on a table in the studio while wearing her long, brunette tresses down and straight as well as a stunning face of makeup complete with eyeliner, mascara, blush, highlighter, and lipgloss.
+She sits on a table in the studio while wearing her long, brunette tresses down and straight as well as a stunning face of makeup complete with eyeliner, mascara, blush, highlighter, and lip gloss.
 She accessorizes the look with a pair of earrings and strappy black heels.

-The beauty’s amazing body is on full-display in the photo while she dons a sexy two piece set that includes booty shorts that showcase her toned and tanned stems.
+The beauty’s amazing body is on full-display in the photo while she wears a sexy two-piece set that includes booty shorts that showcase her toned and tanned stems.
 Her taut tummy is also on display in the image and on top, Garcia rocks a skimpy black bra and a jacket that matches her shorts.
 In the caption of the photo, she credits the retailer for her outfit and since the post went live, it’s racked up a ton of attention for Garcia.

 So far, the post has garnered over 251,000 likes in addition to 800-plus comments.
 Many fans took to the post to gush over Garcia’s killer figure while countless others let her know that they are big fans.
 A few more fans had no words and simply took to the post with their choice of emoji.
 Some of the comments were in English while many others were in Spanish.